rust-lang/team/README.md

 # Rust teams structure

-This repository contains the structure of the Rust teams.
+This repository contains the structure of the Rust teams, and is used to manage permissions such as the ability to merge PRs.
 The repository is automatically synchronized with:

 | Service                                                    |  Synchronized every   |                                           |
 |------------------------------------------------------------|:---------------------:|-------------------------------------------|